inblockio/DataSymmetry/README.md

 IMPORTANT: You don't need to deploy the contract to the mainnet as it already is deployed and can be used under the Smart Contract address: 0x45f59310ADD88E6d23ca58A0Fa7A55BEE6d2a611.
 Ensure that you are formatting the data input correctly to follow the following structure: [0x$HEXVALUE32BYTE,0x$HEXVALUE32BYTE].
 For a SHA3 64 Byte Hash you need to split it in two 32 Byte pieces and provide them in the correct format for the Smart Contract to accept your input.

+Helpful tools for manuel parsing of the SHA3 hash to create the two 32 Byte Hexvalues are [Generate SHA3 Online](https://www.browserling.com/tools/sha3-hash) [Count Characters Online](https://www.charactercountonline.com/).

+For linux commandline you can use
+`sha3sum -a 512 $FILENAME`

 # Deploy your own (event) writer contract

 ## Test